Eminent-Entropy/Windows-netcat-reverseShell/README.txt

 	-You won't be able to switch to a diffrent drive and running, so make sure you're on the correct one. (usally the C drive)

-	-if you disconnect just run listener.cmd at wait 1 minute at most to reconnect.
+	-if you disconnect just run listener.cmd or "nc -lvp 4444" again and it will take 1 minute at most to reconnect.

 	-running powershell command will break it and you will have to disconnect and reconnect.